 The nurses constantly told me to go to my room and get some sleep.
 But when one is manic all one wants to do is relate, express and connect to and with others.
 Even though I was a walking zombie, it was still very difficult for me to sleep more than a couple of hours at a time you see even a 20 minute shut eye felt like eight hours to me in this manic state.
 Also, as a manic person, medications have very little effect compared to what they would on a regular person.
 One side-effect of the anti-psychotic drug was the feeling that my skin was crawling.
 It was one of the worst feelings I have ever encountered.

 When the nurses wouldn’t pay attention to me I found ways to entertain myself.
 I would walk past the nurses station window where a few nurses would be quietly working with their heads down and I would SLAM my hand against the glass.
-The nurses would jump from fright as I quickly walked away.
+The nurses would jump from fright as I quickly walked away snickering to myself.
 I was sure they had no idea that it was me.
 One evening, I decided to pull the fire alarm.
 Obviously this was a serious infraction which, at the time, I didn’t understand.
-The nurses scrambled to get all the patients out of the rooms, I snickered with my hand over my mouth, by the wall.
+The nurses scrambled to get all the patients out of the rooms, I giggled with my hand over my mouth, by the wall.
 I was then noticed, yelled at and put in solitary.